-"[…] Ms. Simon explores the territory between representation and pure abstraction with compositions that mostly center on blue and white vertical stripes with bits of black.
-She cherry-picks ideas about simple geometries (and stripes) from Peter Halley, Frank Stella and Agnes Martin, but filters them through her own notions of wit, scale, materials and abbreviation.
+"[…] Ms. Simon explores the territory between representation and pure abstraction […] She cherry-picks ideas about simple geometries (and stripes) from Peter Halley, Frank Stella and Agnes Martin, but filters them through her own notions of wit, scale, materials and abbreviation.
 It is of utmost importance that her oil surfaces are layered, which gives them solidity, and that the edges of her many stripes rarely seem ruled, which gives them life."

 — Roberta Smith, The New York Times, 2018

 Image: Teppichgeschäft, 2016, oil on canvas, 200 x 170 cm